EdAlita/imageChallenge/README.md

 ## How to deliver

-You need to deliver your answer in this [link](https://forms.gle/jTufAkcqttV2KsJL7)
+You need to deliver your answer to the 1st Challenge [link](https://forms.gle/jTufAkcqttV2KsJL7) and the second Challenge [link](https://forms.gle/w3D4fpjWi9sCDQ389)

 ```
 RESPECT THE NAME OF THE FILES FOR YOUR SUBMISSION